This page is for new patients who already have a scheduled appointment.

 - bring a close friend or family member who can be there for the first hour or two to tell Dr. Arnold about their concerns for you

-- anticipate being at Dr. Arnold’s office for about six hours: 1.5 hours of discussion of symptoms and history and 3 hours of evaluation with a lunch break and any other breaks you desire
+- anticipate being at Dr. Arnold’s office for about 5 hours: 1.5 hours of discussion of symptoms and history and 3 hours of evaluation with any breaks you desire

-- avoid making other appointments that day since she cannot guarantee that you will be finished exactly at 3:00
+- please avoid scheduling other appointments that day since we cannot guarantee when you will be finished with the assessment.

 What to expect